 I used flowers left over from making my Garden Crostini recipe and flowers from my garden, hibiscus and nasturtiums are very bright and fun in ice!

 Okay, let’s do this!

-- Clear out a shelf in your freezer so the bucket fits. (not easy for me as my freezer is always stuffed) ; D
+Clear a large enough space in your freezer to fit your bucket. (this was not easy for me as my freezer is always packed!😜

-- Next, pour 3-4 inches of distilled water into the bottom of the bucket and place a layer of flowers or fruit in the bottom.
+Next, pour 3-4 inches of distilled water into the bottom of the bucket and place a layer of flowers (or fruit) in the bottom.
 This is the base of your ice bucket, pop into the freezer.
 Freeze until solid about 4 hours.
-Tip: Distilled and boiled tap water freeze clearer than plain tap water.
+Tip: Distilled (or boiled tap water) freeze clearer than plain tap water!